 Sometimes I was tormented by a tremendous hurt anger.
 It was most difficult falling asleep and waking up.
 An old record was played on repeat with black feelings, who seemed very authentic when I was not totally clear in my head.

 I realized that the feeling was over-dimensioned, but it was real too.
-Sometimes the hurt would jump from one person to another, no matter who I wanted to feel hurt.
+Sometimes the hurt would jump from one person to another, no matter who, something in me just wanted to feel hurt.
 Very unpleasant.

 Lockdown and the time on the other side